 We delete the requests, if they are no longer required.
 We check the necessity every two years.
 Furthermore, the legal archiving obligations apply.

 We process the data of our customers and prospective customers in the course of the inquiry processes through our service "your enquiry".
 You can collect all the products you are interested in by clicking on the "Add your enquiry" on the detail pages.
 The message field also offers you sufficient space for information on desired qualities and dimensions, as well as questions about special applications or the compatibility of our solutions.
 This service allows you to quickly and easily select all products, components and systems of M.E.
-SCHUPP Industriekeramik GmbH & Co.
-KG as well as to send us uncomplicated a non-binding enquiry.
+SCHUPP Industriekeramik GmbH as well as to send us uncomplicated a non-binding enquiry.

 The processed data includes contact data (salutation, first name, last name, company, street, postal code, city, e-mail address, optional phone number) of the person concerned.